ahimmelberger/ahimmelberger/README.md

 conversion in Southeast Asia, revitalizing the Hadwen Arboretum at Clark University, classifying solar fields using machine learning, and analyzing satellite imagery of sea ice in Pacific walrus habitat.

 -Feel free to take a look at some of the scripts I've worked on in the past!
+Most of these were written in grad school or while working for the Center for Environmental Management of Military Lands in Alaska!
 If you'd like to take a look at my portfolio, it can be found at: https://anthonyhimmelberger.weebly.com/

 <!---